 - Natatorium (south) – NOTE: closed during Natatorium replacement project

-- Lot 67 – Linden Drive Garage (northwest street level)
+- Lot 67 – Linden Drive Garage (northwest and southwest street level)

 - Veterinary Medicine Diagnostic Lab (north) – sheltered

 - Nielsen Tennis Stadium (southwest, by lot 76) – sheltered